vagner4work/advanced_custom_post_types/README.md

 }
 ```

-You can also stake groups:
+You can also stack groups:

 ```php
 // form api example, input names are much shorter now